 Inside the Fujifilm X-A7 is a 24-megapixel APS-C CMOS sensor and is designed to deliver outstanding image quality using the company’s own image processor.
 How well the Fujifilm X-A7 works in a set with the XC 15-45 mm 3.5-5.6 OIS PZ we tested in our with the testing software that allows us to retrieve exact measurements.

-The X-A7’s color reproduction is good on average, but it does adjust certain color tones (blue, yellow, green and magenta), sometimes significantly.
-The number of colours displayed (colour depth) is good.
+The Fujifilm X-A7 color reproduction is good on average, but it does adjust certain color tones (blue, yellow, green and magenta), sometimes significantly.
+The number of colors displayed (color depth) is good.
 Fortunately, the initial tone values are good up to 3,200.
-In terms of input dynamics, the camera does not cope with particularly high contrasts, but up to ISO 1,600, it is in the upper normal to normal range of nine to 9.5 f-stops.
+In terms of input dynamics, the camera does not cope with particularly high contrasts, but up to ISO 1,600, it is in the upper normal to a normal range of nine to 9.5 f-stops.

 The Fujifilm X-A7 is a successful entry-level camera.
 The plastic case looks classy, is perfectly processed and the “leather” looks fine at least on the front side, even if not very handy.
 However, the smooth paint makes the camera feel unnecessarily cheap and simple.
 The operating elements are logically distributed and the concept of the menu structure is also easy to understand and therefore quick to learn.
 We were somewhat surprised by the quick menu, which is anything but quickly accessible.
 You have to work your way to a second level using the touch function of the 3.5″ moveable monitor to make quick changes to the recording settings.

-The image quality of the 24-megapixel APS-C sensor is also good, making the X-A7 a good entry level and a solid base for both simple and more demanding photography.
+The image quality of the 24-megapixel APS-C sensor is also good, making the Fujifilm X-A7 a good entry-level and a solid base for both simple and more demanding photography.
 Thanks to an extensive and constantly expanding lens fleet, the camera can be expanded to meet the most diverse requirements, so that photographic growth is assured for years to come.

 |Sensor||CMOS APS-C 23.6 x 15.8 mm (crop factor 1.5